rednafi/rednafi.com/content/go/mux_embedded_delegation.md

 ```

 Stacking middleware functions like `middleware3(middleware2(middleware1(mux)))` can get
 messy when you have many of them.
-That’s why people usually write a wrapper function to
+That's why people usually write a wrapper function to
 apply the middlewares to the mux:

 ```go